 - Offering services locally, such as lawn care or running errands for people who can't or don't want to leave home

 Consider the cost to you if you're thinking about doing something outside the home to make money.
-For example, you're responsible for paying for gas and car insurance, not to mention the wear and tear on your vehicle, as a delivery worker.
-Any costs you have to pay should be justified by what you could potentially earn.
+You're responsible for paying for gas and car insurance, not to mention the wear and tear on your vehicle, as a delivery worker.
+Any costs you have to pay should be justified by what you can potentially earn.

 Savings You May Not Have Thought About